gwo0d/Trust-Me/README.md

 What follows, herein, is a proposal for two codependent technologies:
 - An accessible, user-facing tool for viewing, managing, and growing one's own *Network of Trust* (NoT), and for signing others' public keys in person to help them grow theirs.
-- An append-only decentrilised blockchain (small 'b'), to publicly store individuals' NoTs to facilitate verification thereof.
+- An append-only decentrilised blockchain (small 'b'), to publicly store individuals' NoTs in order to facilitate verification thereof.

 *Note: I know 'blockchain' can be a scary and confusing word, associated with many unfriendly internet nasties (I'm looking at you NFTs).
 But rest assured, in this case, 'blockchain' is meant in the purely-technical sense.
 No cryptocurrencies are involved in this project.*